 For this reason, if you are thinking about welcoming one of these guys into your home, then you must be sure that you like the temperament of both the Bernese Mountain Dog and the German Shepherd.
 As such, it is important to know a little bit about each of his parents.

 Bernese Mountain Dog

 It is believed that the Bernese Mountain Dog, along with the other three Swiss Mountain dogs, were a cross between local Swiss farming dogs and the Mastiff-type dogs that the Romans brought over when they invaded the Swiss Alps thousands of years ago.
-Ever since then they have been assisting Swiss farmers through protecting livestock, pulling diary laden carts and accompanying their masters and families at the end of a hard day’s work.
+Ever since then, the Berner has been assisting Swiss farmers through protecting livestock, pulling diary laden carts and accompanying their masters and families at the end of a hard day’s work.

 The Bernese Mountain Dog made his way to America shortly after the first World War, and since then he has been popular both in the family home and on cattle ranches.
 In 2019, the American Kennel Club (AKC) rank him as the 22nd most popular dog breed in America.
 If you have never met a Bernese Mountain Dog then check out this Instagram page, ‘BerneseDaily’, for a daily dose of the swiss mountain cuteness.
 He is described as good-natured, calm and strong, and this is where the Bernese Shepherd gets his gentle and caring side from.

 The German Shepherd also originally worked on farms in Germany as a herding dog, but as soon as he was created his protection and service skills were quickly recognized.
 He was immediately put to work as a messenger, personal protection dog, rescuer, supply carrier and Red Cross dog.
 Despite his serious hard working side, the German Shepherd can be quite the goofball, check out Strider’s account on Instagram if you don’t believe us!